Pieve di Soligo

 Pieve di Soligo is a town in the province of Treviso, near the border with the province of Belluno in Veneto, Italy.
-As of 2023, its had 11,544 inhabitants.
+As of 2023, it had 11,544 inhabitants.
 "Pieve" means "Parish church".

 Pieve di Soligo borders with the following municipalities: Cison di Valmarino, Farra di Soligo, Follina, Refrontolo, Sernaglia della Battaglia, and Susegana.

 Physical geography

-The territory is 2/3 flat and 1/3 hilly, watered by rivers Soligo and Lierza, Pieve di Soligo is located in the eastern part of the Quartier del Piave, of which it is historically the capital.
+The territory is 2/3 flat and 1/3 hilly, watered by rivers Soligo and Lierza.
+Pieve di Soligo is located in the eastern part of the Quartier del Piave, of which it has historically been the capital.
 The hill of San Gallo, which overlooks the village of Farra di Soligo, ideally closes the plain of Pieve to the north, together with the hills that dominate Solighetto; to the south are the hills of Collalto and Colfosco of Susegana.
 The arch of the Belluno Prealps, with its peaks (the most important are those of Monte Cesen and Col de Moi), frames the plain and hills of Pieve to the north; this mountainfront can be crossed through the passes of Passo San Boldo and Passo di Praderadego.